Master in Cybersecurity and Business Analytics

 - Security Risk Management

-Business Analytics Track (minimum 12 hours)
+Business Analytics Track (12 hours)

 - Analysis Tools for Managers